Adyen/adyen-commercetools/README.md

 # commercetools-adyen-integration
 [![Build Status](https://travis-ci.org/commercetools/commercetools-adyen-integration.svg?branch=master)](https://travis-ci.org/commercetools/commercetools-adyen-integration)

-This repository provides integration between commercetools and Adyen payment service provider.
+This repository provides integration between the commercetools and Adyen payment service provider.

 ## Supported payment methods
 `commercetools-adyen-integration` supports the concept of [Adyen Web Components](https://docs.adyen.com/checkout/components-web).
 Components are available for cards, wallets, and most local payment methods.
 For a list of all payment methods with an available component, refer to [Supported payment methods](https://docs.adyen.com/checkout/supported-payment-methods).

 ## Overview
-This repository contains two standalone modules that interact with CTP and Adyen.
+This repository contains two standalone modules that interact with commercetools and Adyen.
 Complete integration requires running both of the modules.

 ![Overview diagram](https://user-images.githubusercontent.com/3469524/86220256-9f8ab900-bb83-11ea-963a-243e9992283f.jpg)
 - Shop communicates only with commercetools platform.
-- commercetools platform communicates with the Extension module.
+- The commercetools platform communicates with the Extension module.
 - Extension module communicates with Adyen payment provider.
 - After Adyen returns a payment result, commercetools payment will be updated and the shop verifies and presents the result.
 - When Adyen cannot fulfill the payment requirement right away, it will later send a notification as a response.